vsi-fi/network-stuff/basic-mpls-network/readme.md

 Seems to work as expected.

-It might be worth mentioning that the since the said VRF is only configured on the PEs 1 and 2, the rest of the routers are completely oblivious to the said routes, with the exception of the route-reflector ofcourse.
+It might be worth mentioning that the since the said VRF is only configured on the PEs 1 and 2, the rest of the routers are completely oblivious to the said routes, with the exception of the route-reflector of course.

 To verify the L2vpn we can also look at the routing table: